← Back to Blog

 Important: Post-Surfside Reality

 After the 2021 Surfside condo collapse, Florida mandated structural inspections and reserve studies (SIRS) for all 3+ story buildings.
 Many associations discovered they were only 10-20% funded when they needed to be at 70%+.
 Special assessments of $50,000-$200,000 per unit became common.
 Similar legislation is spreading to other states—understanding reserve studies has never been more critical.
+See our guide to Florida SIRS assessment options.

 HOA Reserve Study Dashboard showing Percent Funded gauge at 42%, Study Age timeline, and RUL = 0 warning for 3 items needing immediate attention

-A sample reserve study dashboard highlighting the 3 key metrics
+A sample reserve study dashboard highlighting the 4 key metrics

 What is Percent Funded in a Reserve Study?